Compound V2 Overview

 For example: given that reserves are 0,

-• Alice supplies $500 USDC
+- Alice supplies $500 USDC

-• Bob supplies $500 USDC
+- Bob supplies $500 USDC

-• Charles borrows $100 USDC
+- Charles borrows $100 USDC

-We have cash_a = 900 and borrows_a = 100 \(\begin{aligned}[b] Ua = 100 / ( 900 + 100 - 0) = 100 / 1000 = 10% \end{aligned}\)
+[\begin{aligned}[b] Ua = Borrows_a / (Cash_a + Borrows_a - Reserves_a) = 100 / ( 900 + 100 - 0) = 100 / 1000 = 10\% \end{aligned}]

 Borrow rate formula

-• It is an increasing linear function with a y-intercept known as the base rate that represents the borrow rate at 0% borrow demand and a slope representing the rate of change of the rates
+- It is an increasing linear function with a y-intercept known as the base rate that represents the borrow rate at 0% borrow demand and a slope representing the rate of change of the rates

-• These parameters are different for each ERC-20 asset supported by the platforms
+- These parameters are different for each ERC-20 asset supported by the platforms

-• Some market includes also a kink:
+- Some markets include also a kink:

-• a kink is a utilization ratio beyond which the slope steepens.
+- a kink is a utilization ratio beyond which the slope steepens.

-• kink is The utilization point at which the jump multiplier is applied
+- kink is the utilization point at which the jump multiplier is applied

-• Formula
+- Formula

 [\begin{aligned}[b] Borrow~interest~rate = utilization ~ratio * multiplierPerBlock + baseRatePerBlock \end{aligned}]